dapr/docs/howto/intellij-debugging-daprd/README.md

 ## Wrapping up

-After debugging, make sure you stop both `daprd` and your app in IntelliJ.
+After debugging, make sure you stop both `dapr` and your app in IntelliJ.

 >Note: Since you launched the service(s) using the **dapr** ***run*** CLI command, the **dapr** ***list*** command will show runs from IntelliJ in the list of apps that are currently running with Dapr.